arpitbbhayani/articles/blogs/lfsr.md

 ## LFSR Bits to Number

-Although LFSR generates pseudo-random bits, generating random numbers is fairly simple using it.
+Although LFSR generates pseudorandom bits, generating random numbers is fairly simple using it.
 To generate a `k`-bit random number we need to generate `k` random bits using our routine LFSR and accumulate them in a `k`-bit integer, which becomes our random number.

 Golang-based implementation of the above logic can be seen in the function named `NextNumber` defined below.